Tubular / Cartridge Filter Equipment

 3. How do I know when to replace cartridges?

-Monitor differential pressure and pour rate.
-When head loss causes pour rate to drop below production needs or differential pressure reaches the supplier-specified threshold, replace the elements.
+Monitor the differential pressure ($\Delta P$) and pour rate.
+When the head loss causes the pour rate to drop below production requirements, or the differential pressure reaches the supplier-specified maximum threshold, the elements must be replaced.

 4. Can cartridge housings be automated for continuous production?